Meet Hollie Trezise from Rockinghorse

 How long has Hollie worked at Rockinghorse?

 Hollie has worked in the charity sector for ten years and in that time, has worked full-time in community fundraising since 2011.
-Rockinghorse is the fourth charity she has worked for, having joined us just over a year ago, in February 2018.
+Rockinghorse is the fourth charity she has worked for, having joined us in February 2018.

 Hollie explains her move to Rockinghorse, she says: “I wanted to work for a charity that has a measurable impact locally – somewhere that responds to a genuine need for help and support from which the impact will be felt immediately.
 Rockinghorse does that better than any charity I have ever known.
 Because a lot of our work is project focused, you can almost follow the money from donation to delivery, and usually within just a few months.